NafezSayyad/TEC-IT-ChatBot/README.md

 # Project Setup Guide

-This guide will help you set up and run the project from scratch using Python virtual environments, an `.env` file, and Visual Studio Code.
+This guide will help you set up and configure the TEC-IT-ChatBot project from scratch using Python virtual environments, an `.env` file, and Visual Studio Code.

 ---